Ottoman wars in Asia: Wars against Turkmens in eastern Anatolia

-Towards the end of the 14th century east of Central Anatolia was under the hegemony of a Turkmen leader named Kadı Burhaneddin.
+Towards the end of the 14th century, the region east of Central Anatolia was under the hegemony of a Turkmen leader named Kadı Burhaneddin.
 Bayezid I tried to conquer his territory without success.
 After his death and the short-term Timurid rule of the 15th century, Turkmen tribes in the east were united into a tribal confederation named Akkoyunlu (Turkish for "White Sheep").
 In 1473, Mehmed II defeated Akkoyunlu sultan Uzun Hasan in the Battle of Otlukbeli.
 After this battle all of the Central Anatolia and parts of East Anatolia became Ottoman possessions.

 Wars against Mamluk Egypt

 Egypt was under the rule of a military caste, the Mamluks.
 The Mamluks were originally Turks and Circassians.
 The Ottomans were unable to defeat Mamluks in the initial clashes during the reign of Beyazıt II.
-However the Mamluks supported Safavid Persia against the Ottomans and this gave the Ottoman sultan Selim I (the Grim) the necessary cause to wage a war to Egypt.
+However the Mamluks supported Safavid Persia against the Ottomans and this gave the Ottoman sultan Selim I (the Grim) the necessary cause to wage war against Egypt.
 His grand vizier Hadim Sinan Pasha defeated Dulkadir Beylik in Southeast Anatolia, a Mamluk vassal in 1516.
 Ramazan Beylik, the other Mamluk vassal in Çukurova (Cilicia) voluntarily accepted the Ottoman suzerainty.
 During Selim’s long campaign to Egypt in 1516-18, Mamluks were defeated three times; in the Battle of Marj Dabiq, the Battle of Yaunis Khan and the Battle of Ridanieh (the first and the third personally commanded by Selim and the second by Hadim Sinan Pasha).
 Syria, Palestine, Jordan and Lebanon as well as Egypt came under Ottoman rule.
 Hejaz region (of Saudi Arabia) voluntarily accepted Ottoman suzerainty.

 Wars against Safavid Persia

 After the death of Uzun Hasan of Akkoyunlu, Ismail I of Safavid dynasty gained control of Persia and East Anatolia.
 Sectarian differences between the two states led to a war.
 In 1514 Selim I defeated the Persian army in the Battle of Chaldiran and annexed most of East Anatolia.
 The war continued during the reign of Suleyman I, with campaigns being led against Persia in 1534–35, 1548–49 and 1553–55.
 The war ended by the Treaty of Amasya in 1555.
-East Anatolia as well as mid and north Iraq became parts of the Ottoman Empire, while, south Iraq fell voluntarily to Ottoman suzerainty.
+East Anatolia as well as mid and north Iraq became parts of the Ottoman Empire, while south Iraq fell voluntarily to Ottoman suzerainty, forming the start of Ottoman Iraq.

 Ottomans annexed most of West Iran and Caucasus by the Treaty of Ferhat Pasha at the end of the renewed war of 1578-1590 during the reign of Murad III.
 But after the attack of Shah Abbas of Persia, they had to abandon their 1590-gains by the Treaty of Nasuh Pasha in 1612 during the reign of Ahmed I. In 1623, Persians also captured Baghdad in mid Iraq, but Murad IV recaptured the city in 1639.
 At the end of the war the present western borderline of Iran was drawn by the Treaty of Zuhab.